lainsce/yishu/po/README.md

-# How to Translate Coin
+# How to Translate Yishu
 ## Basics

 * You'll need to know your language's code (ex. en = English).